Rkbobbala/Rk1-github/README.md

 # Rk1-github
-This is for tutorial pupose.
+This is for tutorial purpose.